 I have published two poetry books, a how-to guide on writing poems, and an account of a personal pilgrimage.
-Poetry book 3, which will be organised as a handbook to help with spiritual practice, is in the pipeline.
+Poetry book 3, The Words on my Face: opening to God in the silence, is in the pipeline.

 The poetry books

 For six years or so, from May 2010, I wrote poems regularly (about 100 per year) as a way to express and communicate aspects of the spiritual life.
 I didn’t seek to do this – in fact I was very reluctant at first, but it seemed to be required of me, and so I entered into that practice as best I could.

 I would sit in meditation and from within that space, if an important insight or topic came, I would enable a poem to shape up within my mind, and then write it down when it was formed.

 Thus these poems are an attempt to reflect insight in words, but words that come into form as near the actual experience as possible.

 They also reflect different depths of being: some are humorous, some are psychological, some are about healing, some are my attempts to describe those moments of spiritual connection which are so nearly impossible to describe.

 Because I became fascinated by this unusual process, I then also wrote a ‘how-to guide’ to enable people to write their own poems in this way (see below).
 This ‘how-to guide’ was itself written in a similar way to the poems: a period of intense meditation about the subject matter of the book and then a pretty complete first draft written out in about 3 months.